Budi Bowoleksono: Later life

 After retiring from diplomatic service, from 2019 to 2021 Budi became a member of the board of commissioners of Sarana Daya Mandiri, a South Kalimantan based company responsible for management and maintenance of the Barito River channel. in January 2020 Budi became a member of the board of commissioners of the Merdeka Copper Gold, replacing Mahendra Siregar who had replaced him a year earlier as ambassador to the United States.
 He also became a member of the board of commissioners at Adaro Energy, an Indonesia mining and energy company.
 Budi also became the president commissioner of Adaro's subsidiary, Adaro Andalan, when it went public in late 2024.

 Personal life

 Budi is married to Reshanty Tahar, a career diplomat, and has one son.
-According to Reshanty, she met Budi during the basic diplomatic education, and their colleagues often matchmaked them.
-During her career, Reshanty took three leave of absences: when giving birth to her baby and during Budi's assignment as ambassador in Kenya and in the United States.
+According to Reshanty, she met Budi during the basic diplomatic training, and their colleagues often would matchmake for them.
+During her career, Reshanty took three leaves of absence: when giving birth to her baby and during Budi's assignment as ambassador in Kenya and in the United States.